LIFE STORY

 Remember, this was the society which once convinced itself over a mountain of contrary evidence that North Vietnam was a mere puppet of China and threatening to Australia.

-As I travelled in China with various journalist groups I could often feel a strain of contempt for the country and people before them.
-Was it White Australia reviving?
+As I travelled in China with various Australian journalist groups I could often feel White Australia reviving below the surface?

 One incident says it all.